truenas/documentation/static/includes/TNHardwareGuide.md

 TrueNAS includes the `sas2flash`, `sas3flash`, and `storcli` commands to flash or perform re-flashing operations on 9200, 9300, and 9400 series cards.

 Onboard SATA controllers are popular with smaller builds, but motherboard vendors are better at catering to the needs of NAS users by including more than the traditional four SATA interfaces.
-Be aware that many motherboards ship with a mix of 3 Gbps and 6 Gbps onboard SATA interfaces and that choosing the wrong one could impact performance.
+Be aware that many motherboards ship with a mix of 3 Gbps and 6 Gbps onboard SATA interfaces and that choosing the wrong one can impact performance.
 If a motherboard includes hardware RAID functionality, do not use or configure it, but note that disabling it in the BIOS might remove some SATA functionality, depending on the motherboard.
 Most SATA compatibility-related issues are immediately apparent.

 There are countless warnings against using hardware RAID cards with TrueNAS.
 ZFS and TrueNAS provide a built-in RAID that protects your data better than any hardware RAID card.
 You can use a hardware RAID card if it is all you have, but there are limitations.
-First and most importantly, do not use their RAID facility if your hardware RAID card supports HBA mode, also known as passthrough or JBOD mode (there is one caveat in the bullets below).
+First and most importantly, do not use their RAID facility if your hardware RAID card supports HBA mode, also known as passthrough or JBOD mode (there is one caveat in the bullet list below).
 When used, it allows it to perform indistinguishably from a standard HBA.
 If your RAID card does not have this mode, you can configure a RAID0 for every disk in your system.
 While not the ideal setup, it works in a pinch.
-If repurposing hardware RAID cards with TrueNAS, be aware that some hardware RAID cards:
+If repurposing hardware RAID cards with TrueNAS, be aware that some hardware RAID card can:

-* Could mask disk serial number and S.M.A.R.T. health information
+* Mask disk serial number and S.M.A.R.T. health information
-* Could perform slower than their HBA equivalents
+* Prform slower than their HBA equivalents
-* Could cause data loss if using a write cache with a dead battery backup unit (BBU)
+* Cause data loss if using a write cache with a dead battery backup unit (BBU)

 ### SAS Expanders